artefactual/atom-docs/user-manual/glossary/glossary.rst

     description` that can be more broadly applied to any description of a resource, not necessarily archival in origin.

+  Institution block
+    An element of the Institutional scoping setting (found in **Admin > Settings
+    > Global**), this :term:`user interface` element comprises of a :term:`repository` logo, dedicated search box, and dedicated browse menu that will return search or browse pages related to the :term:`holdings` of a particular institution.
+When enabled, the institution block appears on the :term:`view page` of a repository, as well as any search or browse page that has been filtered (i.e. "scoped") to a particular :term:`archival institution`.
+For more information, see: :ref:`enable-scoping`.

   Job
     In AtoM, a job refers to a set of operations requested by a user that are performed asynchronously in the background, rather than via the web browser,